Lake Worth Beach — We Can Do Better!

-What Is WMODA:
+What Is WMODA?

-In late 2023, representatives from the Weiner Museum of Decorative Arts (WMODA) in Hollywood, Florida, approached the Lake Worth Community Redevelopment Agency (CRA) seeking a permanent museum location.
+In late 2023, representatives from the Wiener Museum of Decorative Arts (WMODA) in Hollywood, Florida, approached the Lake Worth Community Redevelopment Agency (CRA) seeking a permanent museum location.
 Since then, WMODA, the CRA, and city officials have worked together on a proposal.

-The proposal includes a 33,000+ square foot museum showcasing Mr. Arthur Weiner’s glass and ceramics collection, 110 luxury apartments, 8 CRA-funded artist lofts, community space, and an arts alley on 1.78 acres of CRA-owned land between South M and South L Streets.
+The proposal includes a 33,000+ square foot museum showcasing Mr. Arthur Wiener’s glass and ceramics collection, 110 luxury apartments, 8 CRA-funded artist lofts, community space, and an arts alley on 1.78 acres of CRA-owned land between South M and South L Streets.

 Additionally, three contributing historic structures will be relocated and restored.